oxequa/realize/README.md

     $ realize run
     ```

-    Run can also launch a project from its working directory without a config file.
+    Run can also launch a project from its working directory with or without make a config file (--no-config option).
     It supports the following custom parameters:

     ```
     --path="server"         -> Custom Path, if not specified takes the working directory name --build                 -> Enables the build